-Shinpads and soccer shoes are not mandatory, however, if you wish to bring them for use during the morning sessions you can.
-Be sure to bring/wear running shoes in case we must go indoors.
+Shin pads and soccer shoes are not mandatory, however, if you wish to bring them for use during the morning sessions you can.
+We recommend campers wear running shoes, especially in case the camp must go indoors.

 Are there any food products I should not bring?

-We ask everyone not to bring any nut or nut products.
-If for any reason nut products are accidently brought to the camp, our staff follow procedures to ensure a safe atmosphere for everyone.
+Yes, please do not bring peanuts or any nut products to camp.
+We strive to maintain a nut-free camp and ask that you refrain from sending peanut or nut products to camp.
+If for any reason nut products are accidentally brought to the camp, our staff follow our safety procedures to ensure a safe environment for everyone.

-Do we need to bring our own soccer ball?
+Do we need to bring a soccer ball?

-What if we lose the soccer ball or tshirt?
+What if we lose the soccer ball or camp t-shirt?

 What happens if my child does not like the camp?